nerviatas/.github/profile/README.md

 ---

-> **NERVIATAS ORDINANCE // DATA-PLATE**
+> **NERVI//ATAS**
 > _“Reliability by ritual.
 Precision by design.”_

 <!--
+  NERVIATAS PROPRIETARY // MARKDOWN DOCUMENT
-  © 2025 Nerviatas.
+  Copyright (c) 2025 Nerviatas.
 All rights reserved.

+  This file and its contents are confidential and proprietary to Nerviatas.
-  Use of this document is governed by the terms in LICENSE.
+  No license is granted or implied by this notice.
+Use, copying, modification, or distribution is permitted only under the terms described in LICENSE.
 -->